bitnami/charts/redmine/README.md

 #### MariaDB

-The Redmine chart depends on the MariaDB chart for setting up a database server.
+The Redmine chart depends on the MariaDB chart for setting up a database backend.
 As such we'll first deploy the Bitnami MariaDB chart.

+> Note:
+>
+> Refer to the [persistence](https://github.com/bitnami/charts/tree/master/mariadb#persistence) section of the MariaDB chart for persistence of the data in the MariaDB database.

 **Step 1**: Fetch the `bitnami/mariadb` chart to your workspace